 - There was a lack of appropriate instruction in reading

 - There was a lack of instruction in math

 - It does not negatively impact the child’s education

 Building Level Supports

 Each school building has building level supports in place.
 Supports can range from direct instruction with a literacy or math specialists, related services such as Speech/Language or Occupational therapy, Build Support Class and Academic Support class.
 The purpose of these supports are not intended to be a pre-referral process for CSE.
 The purpose is to try to intervene as soon as difficulties are noticed and try different measures to ensure success.
 It helps bring teachers, providers, and parents together so that everyone is on the same page.
 This team documents the interventions that are or have been tried.
 This documentation can be used later on if the child is referred for an initial evaluation through CSE.

-If you feel your child is struggling academically or socially, please reach out to your child’s building administration, school psychologist or school counselor to determine what building supports are already in place.
+If you feel your child is struggling academically or socially, please reach out to your child’s teacher, building administration, school psychologist or school counselor to determine what building supports are already in place.
 If you continue to have concerns, please reach out to the Pupil Personnel Office.